 Though the mountain itself is named Aiguille du Midi, when you hear this they’re actually referring to the cable car that takes you to the top and the incredible viewing platforms up there.

-You’ll ride the cable car that hold the record for the world’s highest vertical ascent to the peak of the Aiguille du Midi at 12,605 feet (3,842 m) and it is magical.
+You’ll ride the cable car that holds the record for the world’s highest vertical ascent to the peak of the Aiguille du Midi at 12,605 feet (3,842 m) and it is magical.
 I mean, absolutely mind-blowing.
 Even in the summer.
 The cable car ride to the top and back is an experience in and of itself.
 It’s a thrill ride like none other, I tell ya.

 At the summit, you’ll disembark the cable car and have free reign of: